swalehmwadime/dsc-phase-2-project-v2-3/README.md

 * Project Overview: the project goal, audience, and dataset
 * Deliverables: the specific items you are required to produce for this project
 * Grading: how your project will be scored
-* Getting Started: guidance for how to begin working
+* Getting Started: guidance for how to begin working///

 ## Project Overview